 6 Days/5 Nights

 DAY 1 -

 Arrive in Utica, NY in time to board the Adirondack Scenic Train at 9:30 am and travel from Utica to Thendara.
-Travel through remote forests, past sparkling rivers, over bridges, tranquil ponds and streams, into the magnificent beauty of the six million acre Adirondack Park.
-Become a witness of nature's beauty and look out for the many animals and birds along the routes.
+The tracks take you through remote forests, past sparkling rivers, over bridges, tranquil ponds, and streams and into the magnificent beauty of the six-million-acre Adirondack Park.
+Become a witness of nature’s beauty and watch for the many animals and birds along the routes.

 DAY 2 -